Bay of Pigs Invasion: Casualties

 Sixty-seven Cuban exiles from Brigade 2506 were killed in action.
 Additionally, 10 more were executed by firing squad; 10 lost their lives on the boat Celia trying to escape; nine died in a sealed truck container on the way to Havana; four died by accident; two in prison; and four American aviators also died, for a total of 106 deaths.
 (Note: 118 invaders killed (114 Cuban exiles plus 4 American aircrew)) Aircrews killed in action totaled 6 from the Cuban air force, 10 Cuban exiles, and 4 American airmen.
 Paratrooper Eugene Herman Koch was killed in action, and the American airmen shot down were Thomas W. Ray, Leo F. Baker, Riley W. Shamburger, and Wade C. Gray.
 In 1979, the body of Thomas "Pete" Ray was repatriated from Cuba.
-In the 1990s, the CIA admitted he was linked to the agency and awarded him the Intelligence Star.
+In the 1990s, the CIA admitted he was linked to the agency and awarded him the Distinguished Intelligence Cross.

 The final toll for Cuban armed forces during the conflict was 176 killed in action.
 (Note: 1,500 ground forces (including 177 paratroops) – c.
 1,300 landed.
 Also Cuban exile and American aircrews, as well as CIA operatives) This figure includes only the Cuban Army and it is estimated that about 2,000 militiamen were killed or wounded during the fighting.
 Other Cuban forces casualties were between 500 and 4,000 (killed, wounded or missing).
 (Note: 176 Cuban government forces killed) The airfield attacks on 15 April left 7 Cubans dead and 53 wounded.

-In 2011, the National Security Archive, under the Freedom of Information Act, released over 1,200 pages of documents.
+In 2011, the National Security Archive, under the Freedom of Information Act, obtained over 1,200 pages of released documents.
 Included within these documents were descriptions of incidents of friendly fire.
 The CIA had outfitted some B-26 bombers to appear as Cuban aircraft, having ordered them to remain inland to avoid being fired upon by American-backed forces.
 Some of the planes, not heeding the warning, came under fire.
 According to CIA operative Grayston Lynch, "we couldn't tell them from the Castro planes.
 We ended up shooting at two or three of them.
 We hit some of them there because when they came at us... it was a silhouette, that was all you could see."